acl2238/commane_enclosure/README.txt

 - Jank ass alphasense sensors (will be updated)

 Before running anything, please open a virtual environment using "source env/bin/activate", then use pip "pip install -r requirements.txt" to make sure all prerequisite packages exist.
 If virtual environment doesn't exist use "python3 -m venv env".
 Thanks

+Shoot me an email at acl2238@columbia.edu if something doesn't work or you want wiring schematics